Marisa Lago

-Marisa Lago (born December 4, 1955) is an American attorney serving as the Under Secretary of Commerce for International Trade.
+Marisa Lago (born December 4, 1955) is an American attorney who served as the Under Secretary of Commerce for International Trade from 2021 to 2025.
 She previously served as director of the New York City Department of City Planning and chair of the City Planning Commission from 2017 to 2021.
 Before that, Lago served as assistant secretary for international markets and development in the United States Department of the Treasury from 2010 to 2017, and as president and chief executive officer of the Empire State Development Corporation from 2008 to 2009.

 Early life and education

 Born in Brooklyn, Lago is a 1973 graduate of Morris Catholic High School in Denville Township, New Jersey.
 She received a Bachelor of Science degree in physics from the Cooper Union in 1977 and then studied applied mathematics at Brown University for one semester.
 Lago earned a Juris Doctor from Harvard Law School in 1982.

 Career

 After completing law school, Lago spent one year as a law clerk for U.S. Circuit Judge Hugh H. Bownes in Concord, New Hampshire.

 From February 1994 to January 1997, Lago served as director and chief economic development officer for the Boston Redevelopment Authority in Massachusetts.

 In August 2008, Lago was nominated by New York governor David Paterson to serve as president and CEO of the Empire State Development Corporation.
 After confirmation by the New York State Senate, she served until June 2009 and then continued to work as an advisor to the corporation until joining the Obama administration in February 2010.